PaulGustafson/dpq/README.md

    ```
    You should now be able to use `C-c C-l` to type check your dpq file.

 5. Test your installation.
-Just type `dpq` or `dpqi` in the terminal.
+Just type `dpqi` in the terminal to invoke
+   the interpretor.
+In the dpqi interpretor, type `:h` to see a list of options.